Honda FC: J's Gatekeeper

-Honda F.C. does not intend to be promoted to the J. League due to the mandatory loss of corporate backing, although they have been always considered one of the JFL title contenders.
-They provide a big hurdle for those independent sides who wish to gain promotion.
-In order to achieve this goal, these teams need to finish in the top two in the league.
+Honda F.C. does not aim to be promoted to the J. League due to the mandatory loss of corporate backing.
+They provide a hurdle for independent sides wishing to gain promotion, which requires teams to finish in the top two in the league.
 Honda perennially occupying one of these spots makes their challenge even more difficult.
-Supporters of these clubs have dubbed Honda F.C. as J's Gatekeeper (the Gatekeeper of J. League) with respect and some resentment.
+Supporters of these clubs have dubbed Honda F.C. as J's Gatekeeper (the Gatekeeper of J. League).

 Honda F.C., having played in the old Japan Soccer League in the past but never contending for the title, has in 2007 given some J1 teams a run for their money in the Emperor's Cup, reaching the quarterfinals after disposing of former champions Kashiwa Reysol and top contenders Nagoya Grampus (their first quarterfinals since 1991).
 They were nevertheless defeated by J1 champions Kashima Antlers on 22 December.
 The 2008 cup did not go well for them, as they were eliminated by Sagan Tosu 4–0 in the third round, but they still won the JFL championship.